ajeetraina/sock-store-demo/INTERCEPTOR_DEMO.md

 ---

-**This demo showcases how Docker MCP Gateway interceptors transform AI tool integration from a security risk into a competitive advantage through enterprise-grade protection, monitoring, and control.**
+**This demo showcases how Docker MCP Gateway interceptors transform AI tool integration from a security risk into a competitive advantage through enterprise-grade protection, monitoring, and control - all while working on any system from laptops to enterprise servers!** 🚀